chrisxfire/chrisxfire.github.io/content/notes/_net/testing/mocking-frameworks/microsoft-fakes/overview/index.md

 ![A diagram showing a fictional component and its dependencies on the left and the same component with stubs and shims on the right.](image.png)

-# Creating a Microsoft Fakes Assembly
+# creating a microsoft fakes assembly
  1. Solution Explorer > **TEST_PROJECT_NAME** > [**Assemblies**, **Projects** or **Packages**]
  2. Right-click the assembly that contains class definitions to be stubbed > **Add Fakes Assembly**
  ![A screenshot showing the above steps](./select-system-assembly.png)